-That multiplicity of roles and meanings, views and facets, identities that form even a single being in its own mind and ready to display is just immense.
+That multiplicity of roles and meanings, views and facets, identities that form even a single being in its own mind is just immense.
 In “Silhouettes,” which derives its general outlines from the “Sunday Guy,” all shapes and lines are made of faces viewed in profile.
 Hundreds of silhouettes combine to form the lines.
 Moreover all silhouettes have two sides to them – a bright and a darker one, which are also made up of more layers that echo each small face.
 If I moved closer I would see each single part like every screw and bolt, each cogwheel of the whole machine.
 But at a moment, when I don’t want to ask way too many questions of myself, I take ten steps back and regard the simpler picture.
 With this in mind, I cease to be surprised about this painting causing distress to some people who found their desks too close to it, when it was a part of my solo exhibition in the open office space of the House of Decentralisation in Kiev.
 The emotions caused by this painting were on the opposite extremes of the spectrum.

 “Silhouettes” is a pre-conceived painting.
 The opposite was true of the following artwork.
 In the beginning was the thought, and the thought was just to make something big.
 So I purchased three fairly large canvasses and let the paint do its job in leading me.